benbjohnson/sql-parser/upcoming/kite-microservice-library.md

 }
 ```

-Here we basically just created a kite with the name **first** and version
+Here we just created a kite with the name **first** and version
 **1.0.0**.
 The `Run()` method is running a server, which is blocking (just like
 http.Serve).
-This kite is now capable of receiving requests from other.
+This kite is now capable of receiving requests.
-Because no port number is assigned the OS has picked for us automatically.
+Because no port number is assigned the OS has picked one for us automatically.

-Let us assign a port now, so we can connect to it from another kite.
-Kite
+Let us assign a port now, so we can connect to it from another kite
 (otherwise you need to pick the assigned URL from the logs).
 To change the
 configuration of a Kite, such as Port number, the properties (such as
-Environment, Region, etc...
-Just change the `Config` field:
+Environment, Region, etc... you'll need to modify the `Config` fields:

 ```
 package main